balajikannadasan/Gaussian/README.md

 2. Anaconda – Python 3.7 Installation / Moodle-Code Runner

 ## Algorithm
-1. import numpy as np and sys
+1. Import numpy as np and sys
 2. Enter the values
 3. Use for loop in range function
 4. Print the solution